North Korea–Russia relations: Under Vladimir Putin

-In September 2012 Russia agreed to write off 90% of North Korea's $11 billion historic debt to Russia as a sign of closer engagement with North Korea's new leader.
-The $1 billion North Korea has to repay will be used to finance Russian investment in humanitarian and energy projects in North Korea.
-This agreement removed legal blocks hindering the financing of trade between the two countries.
-In 2013, Russia supported both resolutions of the UN Security Council against North Korea for its missile and nuclear tests.

 In February 2014, during the 2014 Winter Olympics in Sochi, Krasnodar Krai, a delegation headed by Kim Yong-nam travelled to represent North Korea, even though the latter did not participate in these Olympics.
 Kim had a meeting with President Putin, and also met a number of Russian parliamentarians and state officials in Moscow en route to the Games in Sochi.
 These included Valentina Matvienko and Ilyas Umakhanov of the Russian Federation Council, Mikhail Margelov, the chair of the International Affairs Committee of the same body, and Vice Foreign Minister Igor Morgulov.
 Korean Central Television (KCTV) also introduced the opening ceremony of the Sochi Winter Olympics on the day it took place, the 8th, focusing on the presence of Kim Yong-nam.

 In October 2014, the new North Korean Foreign Minister, Ri Su-yong, made a ten-day visit to Russia.

-In November 2014 North Korean leader Kim Jong-un's special envoy, Choe Ryong-hae, made a seven-day visit to Russia.
-During his trip, he met with Russian President Vladimir Putin, delivering a letter to him from Kim Jong-un, and with Russian Foreign Minister Sergey Lavrov.
+In November 2014 North Korean leader Kim Jong Un's special envoy, Choe Ryong-hae, made a seven-day visit to Russia.
+During his trip, he met with Russian President Vladimir Putin, delivering a letter to him from Kim Jong Un, and with Russian Foreign Minister Sergey Lavrov.

-In April 2019, Kim travelled by armored train to Vladivostok to meet Putin.
+In April 2019, Kim travelled by armored train to Vladivostok to meet Putin, the first meeting between the two leaders.
+Kim Jong Un requested Russian leader Vladimir Putin's help in resolving a nuclear stalemate with the U.S.

-2020s
+Russo-Ukrainian war

 In February 2022, Russia launched an invasion of Ukraine.
 On 2 March, North Korea was one of the five countries to vote against a United Nations resolution condemning the invasion.

-Following the footsteps of Russia, North Korea became the third country (the second being Syria) to recognise the independence of the breakaway states of Donetsk and Luhansk People's Republics in Eastern Ukraine.
+North Korea became the third country (the second being Syria) to recognise the independence of the breakaway states of Donetsk and Luhansk People's Republics in Eastern Ukraine.
 In response to the recognition, Ukraine terminated diplomatic ties with North Korea.
-In August, the New York Post reported that North Korea had offered 100,000 troops to help Donbas, but the Russian foreign ministry said this speculation was "completely fake".

-In September, the New York Post reported that Russia had purchased millions of shells and rockets from North Korea to support its invasion, citing U.S. intelligence officials, but Russia and North Korea both deny this.

-Russian Deputy Prime Minister Marat Khusnullin said they were "working on political arrangements" to employ North Korean workers in Russia, possibly 20,000 to 50,000 to develop the infrastructure in the Russian Far East.